 About Me

 Welcome!
-I am a PhD student in the Department of Political Science at Washington University in St. Louis.
+I am a Ph.D. student in the Department of Political Science at Washington University in St. Louis.
 I was previously a Research Fellow for Japan Society for the Promotion of Science.

 I received my BA (2019) and MA (2021) in Political Science from Waseda University, Japan.
 Outside of academic work, I enjoy playing the violin and cheering for Cardinals.